hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 **GLS, Synthesis-Simulation mismatch and Blocking/Non-blocking statements** **SKY130RTL D4SK1 L1 GLSConceptsAndFlowUsingIverilog**
+As the synthesizer doen't look for sensitivity list and it looks only for the statements in procedural block, it infers correct circuit  and if we simulate the netlist code, there will be a synthesis simulation mismatch
 To avoid the synthesis and simulation mismatch. it is very important to check the behavpior of the circuit first and then match it with the expected output seen in simulation and make sure there are no synthesis and simulation mismatches.
 This is why we use GLS.

 **SKY130RTL D4SK2 L1 Lab GLS Synth Sim Mismatch part1**